Opengundumstyle/Audio-Alchemist/README.md

   </p>

  <h4>We are also going to implement StatefulSet to ensure the persistency of messages within the queue:</h4>

+   StatefulSets integrate with persistent volumes to provide persistent storage for each Pod.
+Each Pod in a StatefulSet has its own dedicated volume that retains data even if the Pod is restarted or rescheduled to a different node.
+This ensures that stateful applications can store and access their data reliably.

 #### End Points
 - log in
   `@server.route("/login",methods=["POST"])`